William H. Gourley

 Born and raised in Philadelphia, Gourley attended Temple University and participated in the Army ROTC program there.
 He earned a B.S. degree in management from Temple and was commissioned a second lieutenant in 1955.
 Gourley later earned an M.B.A. degree from Indiana University in 1964.

 During his military career, Gourley was deployed to Germany, Vietnam, Turkey and South Korea.
-He retired from active duty on 31 November 1989.
+He retired from active duty on 30 November 1989.

-Gourley moved to Monterey, California after his retirement and became involved in planning the civilian reuse of Fort Ord after it was closed in 1994.
-As a result of his efforts, the Major General William H. Gourley VA-DoD Outpatient Clinic was opened in Marina, California in 2017.
+Gourley moved to Monterey, California, after his retirement and became involved in planning the civilian reuse of Fort Ord after it was closed in 1994.
+As a result of his efforts, the Major General William H. Gourley VA-DoD Outpatient Clinic opened in Marina, California in 2017.

 Personal

-Gourley was the son of Harry Evans Gourley (1898–1972) and Mary Jane (Sheppard) Gourley (1898–1979).
+Gourley married Mary Quarrier "Molly" Morris (18 September 1932 – 14 March 2008) in 1957.
+They had a son, three daughters, and nine grandchildren.
 He had a sister and a brother.

-Gourley married Mary Quarrier "Molly" Morris (18 September 1932 – 14 March 2008) in 1957.
-They had a son, three daughters and nine grandchildren.
 Gourley and his wife were interred at Arlington National Cemetery.